How Do You Charge An Electric Car at Home?

 Charging an EV Away From Home

-For the trips that more than the vehicle’s range or when traveling on a long road trip, it may be necessary to stop and charge at a public charging station.
-You can check out nearby public charging stations on the Plugshare map below.
+For trips that are more than the EV's range or when traveling on a long road trip, it may be necessary to stop and charge at a public charging station.
+You can check out nearby public charging stations on the Plugshare map below or you can download the Chargeway app if you are looking for a route-planning app.

 These types of charging stations come in Level 2 and Level 3 charging levels.
 Similar to how Level 2 is faster than Level 1, Level 3, or more commonly known as DC Fast Charging, is much faster than Level 2.
 At a DC Fast Charging Station, expect to charge from 10% to 80% in around 30 minutes.